lockettnb/osi_disk_util/README.md

 server but I wondered if these were valid images.

 This utility is intended to help validate that disk images are correctly formated.
-I can also be used to convert images from ascii to binary or vice vera.
+It can also be used to convert images from ascii to binary or vice vera.

-    Usage: ./dds [OPTION]...
-[FILE]...
       Disk Dump Scanner
         +scan OSI disk image for valid tracks/sector format +convert disk image from ascii to binary +convert disk image from binary to ascii

+     Usage:
       dds [options] FILE
        -x   --examine      : examine all tracks for valid headers/sectors -a   --ascii        : write disk image in ascii -b   --binary       : write disk image in binary